CruzOsuna/BMF/Processing/04_Quantification/Scripts/readme.txt

 ./quantification_parallel.sh
 ```

-The script will utilize parallel processing with up to 8 jobs simultaneously, speeding up the quantification process.
+The script leverages parallel processing to handle multiple images simultaneously (up to 8 jobs), significantly reducing processing time.

 ---

-## Configuration for Parallel Execution
+## Setting Up Parallel Execution
-To set up parallel execution, create a file named `quantification_parallel.sh` with the necessary paths and parameters.
-The script should include the following sections:
+To configure parallel execution, follow these steps:

+1. **Create the script file:** Save the following script as `quantification_parallel.sh`.

-1. **Configuration:** Define the paths for the images, masks, channel names, and output directory.
+2. **Configuration:** Set the paths for the images, masks, channel names, and output directory.
 Example:

 ```bash
 IMAGE_DIR="/path/to/images"